xelapo/game-and-watch-retro-go/README.md

 Screenshots can be downloaded by running `make dump_screenshot`, and will be saved as a 24-bit RGB PNG.

-## Game Genie
+## Cheat codes

-Note: Currently Game Genie codes are only working with NES games.
+Note: Currently cheat codes are only working with NES, PCE and MSX games.

-To enable, add GAME_GENIE=1 to your make command.
-If you have already compiled without GAME_GENIE=1, I recommend running make clean first.
+To enable, add CHEAT_CODES=1 to your make command.
+If you have already compiled without CHEAT_CODES=1, I recommend running make clean first.
+To enable or disable cheats, select a game then select "Cheat Codes".
+You will be able to select cheats you want to enable/disable.
+Then you can start/resume a game and selected cheats will be applied.
+On MSX system, you can enable/disable cheats during game.

+### Cheat codes on NES System

 To add Game Genie codes, create a file ending in .ggcodes in the same directory as your rom with the same name as your rom.
 For instance, for
 "roms/nes/Super Mario Bros.nes" make a file called "roms/nes/Super Mario Bros.ggcodes".
 In that file, each line can have up to 3 Game Genie codes and a maximum